N4v1ds0n/PP5-predictive_analysis/README.md

 - Image Count: 4,208 cherry leaf images, 2 classes: Healthy and Powdery Mildew Infected, Format: 128x128 RGB JPEG images

+## CRISP-DM Approach

+This project follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology to ensure a structured and iterative approach to developing a deep learning model for powdery mildew detection in cherry leaves.

+### 1. Business Understanding

+- Defined the business objective: automate early detection of diseased leaves to reduce manual inspection overhead.

+- Success criteria: high classification accuracy, ease of deployment, and actionable output for end users.

+### 2. Data Understanding

+- Acquired a labeled image dataset from Farmy & Foods.

+- Performed exploratory analysis, image inspection, PCA, t-SNE and UMAP to evaluate class separability and identify potential data quality issues.

+### 3. Data Preparation

+Preprocessing steps included:

+- Resizing, normalization, and data augmentation of training set (e.g., flips, zoom) to enhance generalization.

+- Dataset split: 70% train, 15% validation, 15% test, maintaining class balance.

+### 4. Modeling

+- Implemented a Convolutional Neural Network (CNN) optimized for binary classification using Softmax activation and categorical crossentropy.

+- adjusted hyperparameters (e.g., learning rate, batch size, optimizer).

+- Monitored performance using validation loss, accuracy, and ROC-AUC.

+### 5. Evaluation

+Evaluated model on the held-out test set using:

+- Classification report (precision, recall, F1-score)

+- Confusion matrix and ROC curves

+- Met performance benchmarks (≥ 90% test accuracy) defined in the business case.

+- Tested for data-leakage

+- Tested predictions on real world image examples

+### 6. Deployment & Monitoring

+- Deployed the model in a Streamlit web app for real-time predictions.

+- Integrated automated prediction reports with class probabilities.

+- Notebooks can be used as a retraining pipeline for continuous improvement if new data is acquired.

+### Conclusion

+Following the CRISP-DM process enabled a clear, reproducible path from problem definition to deployment.
+The result is a scalable, interpretable, and production-ready mildew detection tool tailored for use in precision agriculture.

+## Testing

 ## Debugging